 At the other end of the spectrum, an equally appealing development has been the opening of The Lodge, a separate building just across the car park with terrific lough and mountain views.
 It offers13 compact and reasonably priced 'cruise ship cabin' style twin rooms with en-suite showers that have proved very popular with walking groups and - with its large patio and communal socialising spaces - The Lodge would also suit families well.

 The Gysling family have done a huge amount to make Donegal the popular short break destination that it is becoming today.
 The hotel is renowned for its special activity breaks, offered throughout the year; Donegal is a dream destination for walkers, and walking breaks are a particular speciality, but there are many other options such as painting (water colours), photography, wine tasting, cookery demonstrations and seasonal celebrations, including Christmas.

 Pets have always been welcome at Harveys Point - they even have a 'Crufts' Dog Show as part of the annual Christmas programme - and guests travelling with dogs are encouraged to book the Lakeshore Suites, 'as they are perfectly suited for our four legged guests'.

-And, on the ball as ever, Harvey's Point has recently produced a 'Green Guide' to their favourite things to see and do in Donegal and the North West: it includes scenic drives, golf courses, walking trails, beaches, historical sites, entertainment, festivals, restaurants and much more (with all excursions beginning from Harvey's Point, of course), and is available as a printed booklet and also an App.
+And, on the ball as ever, Harvey's Point has its own 'Green Guide' to favourite things to see and do in Donegal and the North West: it includes scenic drives, golf courses, walking trails, beaches, historical sites, entertainment, festivals, restaurants and much more (with all excursions beginning from Harvey's Point, of course), and is available as a printed booklet and also an App.